wix-incubator/carmi/docs/api/api.md

 }, [3, 2, 1])
 instance.output //[6, 4, 2]
 ```
 ### `recursiveMap(functor, scope)`
-Resolves to an array, with size identical to NativeType and with each element resolving to the result of functor on the equivalent element in NativeType.
+Resolves to an array with size identical to NativeType, with each element resolving to the result of functor on the equivalent element in NativeType.
 The functor is given a "loop" parameter, which can be used to retrieve the functor's result on a different key.
 For example:

 ### `reduce(functor, initialValue)` 🍬
 Returns a value that is a result of running functor on all the items of the array in order, each time with the previous result of functor.